Which Is the Best Boat Hull Material?

 The oldest traditional construction is wood.
 There have been wooden ships of all shapes and sizes including cargo and fishing boats.

 There is a risk of wood-boring marine life entering a wooden hull.
 In the past, the hulls were sheathed in copper plate.
-This is no longer used because it's considered a pollutant.
+This is no longer used because it's considered a pollutant and cause problems for marine life.

 The rigging on these wooden boats is normally gaff-rigged and works through a system of blocks and pulleys.
 For a novice, it looks complicated and I wonder if the overall work on the boat would be too much for people our age.